 The Journey of Reconciliation was a critical precursor to the Freedom Rides and civil rights protests of the 1950s and 1960s.
 The items from North Carolina Collection and the Southern Historical Collection are a powerful testament to the tremendous efforts of a coalition of students, community members, and others who fought to ensure social justice and civil rights for all individuals.

-- SHC blog post about the 2009 dedication of a highway historical marker to commemorate the 1947 Journey of Reconciliation: Part 1 features more background and information about participants; Part 2 has links to various SHC collections (including oral histories) that document parts of the Journey of Reconciliation.
+For more details, visit the two part Southern Historical Collection blog covering the 2009 dedication of a highway historical marker to commemorate the Journey of Reconciliation; Part 1 features background information about the participants while Part 2 links various SHC collections (including oral histories) that document parts of the Journey of Reconciliation.
+See also The Long Road to Parchman: North Carolina and the Desegregation of Interstate Busing, a 2011 program hosted by Derek Catsam or the SHC pre-screening event of the American Experience documentary Freedom Riders.